oddlord/html5-js-drop7/README.md

 To move through menus, use W/S (up/down arrow keys) to move through the options and spacebar/enter to select.

+Hitting the ESC key will prompt the pause menu, where music and sound effects can be toggled and, if in the middle of a game, the current game can be restarted or quit.

 ## Credits

 All the rights over the original Drop7 games belongs to Zynga Inc.